Wiring Diagram - Read and Draw Wiring Diagrams

 A line represents a wire.
-Wires are used to connect the components together.
+Wires are used to connect the components.
 All points along the wire are identical and connected.
 Wires on some places need to cross each other, but that does not necessarily mean that they connect.
 A black dot is used to indicate the injunction of two lines.
-Main lines are represented by L1, L2, and so on.
-Usually different colors are used to distinguish the wires.
+The main lines are represented by L1, L2, and so on.
+Usually, different colors are used to distinguish the wires.
 There should be a legend on the wiring diagram to tell you what each color means.

 Tips to Draw Good-looking Wiring Diagrams